Written by Kimberley Gittens, RD on behalf of Rachel McBryan, RD

 Getting an accurate diagnosis for your stomach and bowel problems is key to getting the right treatment.
 Despite similar symptoms, GI conditions have different causes and require different treatments.
 Being misdiagnosed may lead to receiving ineffective treatments or unnecessary medical procedures which can be frustrating.
 This is why it’s important to work with a healthcare professional, like a Registered Dietitian, to get an accurate diagnosis and develop a treatment plan that’s right for you.

-Diagnostic Testing for IBS
+Probiotics for IBS Managements

 Working with a Registered Dietitian can help you understand and address your GI symptoms.
 Book a FREE discovery call with today to get started!